egor-tensin/vk-scripts/README.md

 Prerequisites
 -------------

-Requires Python 3.4 or higher.
+Python 3.4 or higher is required.
-Additionally, [online_duration.py] requires the excellent [matplotlib] plotting library to be installed.
+Additionally, [online_duration.py] uses the excellent [matplotlib] plotting library.
 The versions I used are listed below.

 Software     | Version